ADITYADAS1999/AI-Chatbot/README.md

 ![00000005](https://user-images.githubusercontent.com/58718316/179664616-63f715a3-fa43-44c9-9891-2ee4ee42c6af.PNG)

+In our case object of flask class are WSGI application.
+However flask constructor takes the name of the current module as a argument.

 ![00001](https://user-images.githubusercontent.com/58718316/179664638-4637d70a-5423-4743-8907-9a63919d1401.PNG)

+The route function of flask class is a decorator in python.
+It actually tells the application which URL associate with that particular function.
+The / is the URL that bound to the home function.

 ![00002](https://user-images.githubusercontent.com/58718316/179664642-90c0d673-9f28-43ce-9af9-f7cb0bf90da9.PNG)

+The host is basically the name of the host to which we listin to on.
+The default address is 127.0.0.1  that basically the local host. we set it to 0.0.0.0 when there is a external server available in our system.

+The default post is 5000 but we can change it based on requiement.

+To be forwarded to underlaying werkzerg server.

 # 4. What is Flax! & how it will works!

+Flask was created by Armin Ronacher of Pocoo, an international group of Python enthusiasts formed in 2004.
+According to Ronacher, the idea was originally an April Fool's joke that was popular enough to make into a serious application.
+The name is a play on the earlier Bottle framework.

 A framework is a collection of modules or packages which helps in writing web applications.
 While working on frameworks in python we don’t have to worry about the low level details such as protocols, sockets or thread management.
 A Flask is a micro-framework.
 It is lightweight and its modular design makes it easily adaptable to developer’s needs.
 It has a number of out of the box features listed below: